» Request a Second Opinion

 Now to move the instrument to the left you’ll see on the outside we actually have to move it to the right.

-So it’s a bit counterintuitive and the instrument can’t rotate but there is gas pressure in the abdomen which is higher than the vein pressure so there’s less bleeding, there’s more magnified view and we can get access to a deep inaccessible area.
+So it’s a bit counterintuitive and the instrument can’t rotate but there is gas pressure in the abdomen which is higher than the vein pressure so there’s less bleeding5, there’s more magnified view and we can get access to a deep inaccessible area.

 With regards to laparoscopy I visited numerous centres in the world and I was very fortunate to be personally trained by the pioneers in laparoscopy surgery in the world.